apache/fluo-muchos/README.md

 in your home directory.
 These files can be created by hand or by running `aws configure` using the [AWS CLI][aws-cli].

-You will need to upload your public key to the AWS management console and set `key.name` in `muchos.props` to the name of your key pair.
+You will need to upload your public key to the AWS management console and set `key.name` in [muchos.props] to the name of your key pair.
 If you want to give others access to your cluster, add their public keys to a file named `keys` in your `conf/` directory.
 During the setup of your cluster, this file will be appended on each node to the `~/.ssh/authorized_keys` file for the user set by the `cluster.username` property.

+You might also need to configure the `aws_ami` property in [muchos.props].
+Muchos by default uses a free CentOS 7 image that is hosted in the AWS marketplace but managed by the CentOS organization.
+If you have never used this image in EC2 before, you will need to go to the [CentOS 7 product page][centos7] to accept the software terms.
+If this is not done, you will get an error when you try to launch your cluster.
+By default, the `aws_ami` property is set to an AMI in `us-east-1`.
+You will need to changes this value if a newer image has been released or if you are running in different region than `us-east-1`.

 ## Launching an EC2 cluster

-When Muchos launches a cluster, it uses a free CentOS 7 image that is hosted in the AWS marketplace but managed by the CentOS organization.
-If you have never used this image in EC2 before, you will need to go to the [CentOS 7 product page][centos7] to accept the software terms under the 'Manual Launch' tab.
-If this is not done, you will get an error when you try to launch your cluster.

-The CentOS organization periodically updates AMIs and deprecates older AMIs which makes them unavailable to new users.
-This can also cause an error when you try to launch your cluster.
-If this occurs, you will need to find the AMI ID for your EC2 region on the [CentOS 7 product page][centos7] and set the 'aws_ami' property in your 'muchos.props' file to override the default AMIs used by Muchos.

-Run the following command to launch an EC2 cluster called `mycluster`:
+After following the installation steps above, run the following command to launch an EC2 cluster called `mycluster`:

     muchos launch -c mycluster